Sam Rivers (bassist): Later work

 After Limp Bizkit went on hiatus, Rivers became a producer for local bands in Jacksonville.
 He produced the debut albums by Burn Season and The Embraced.
-Most recently, Rivers has been producing for the Orlando-based band Indorphine.
+More recently, Rivers had been producing for the Orlando-based band Indorphine.
 Aside from producing their new studio material, Rivers got them booked as the opening act for a Mushroomhead/SOiL concert.
 He was invited to Christian Olde Wolbers' Arkaea project, but dropped out due to scheduling.

 In early 2009, Rivers reunited with Limp Bizkit for tours and recorded two more albums with the band, Gold Cobra (2011) and Still Sucks (2021).

 Rivers pursued another project with Burn Season vocalist Damien Starkey in a band called Sleepkillers, along with Adam Latiff and Saliva vocalist Bobby Amaru, who was also a founding member and drummer for Burn Season.
 They released their self titled debut album in March 2019.

 Rivers' last musical performance would be with Limp Bizkit at the Leeds Festival in Leeds, England on August 24, 2025.

-Personal life and death

-His influences included bands such as The Jackson 5, Les Claypool and Yanni.
-Rivers cited Liberace and Hanoi Rocks as a big influence on his playing.
+Death

 Rivers died on October 18, 2025, at the age of 48 in his home in Florida.
 His death was announced by Limp Bizkit on social media.
+By the time of his death, Rivers had been working on new music with Limp Bizkit.
+To handle live duties, the band enlisted Richie "Kid Not" Buxton as their touring bassist.